SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/a-scan-faqs.md

   robots: index
 ---
 <Accordion title="Is A-Scan mandatory?">
-  The International Product Team have mandated that all Freight to Post customers must have A-Scan set up.
+  The International Product Team have mandated that all Freight to Post customers must have an A-Scan set up.
 </Accordion>

 <Accordion title="Can you have multiple services in one container?">